All Episodes

 That is my objective assessment.

-Now, onto the Commonwealth of Virginia.
+Now, on to the Commonwealth of Virginia.

-That races now within two points.
+That race is now within two points.

-There was a period where Abigail Spanberger, and by the way, she's running into major issues.
+It was a period where Abigail Spanberger, and by the way, she's running into major issues.

-And she just ducks and dodge and weaves and just fumbles and stumbles, and we get, you know, Kamala word salads out of her.
+And we get, you know, Kamala word salads out of her.

-She, you know, she's got major problems there.
+She's got major problems there.

-She won't even condemn this AG candidate Jay Jones, who, you know, of course, said if I had two bullets, and I had three people, whole pot, Killingfield's Cambodia, and or Hitler, Holocaust, or the Speaker of the House in the House of Delegates, I'd use both bullets on him.
+She won't even condemn this AG candidate, Jay Jones, who, you know, of course, said if I had two bullets and I had three people, Pol Pot, Killingfields Cambodia, or Hitler, Holocaust, or the Speaker of the House in the House of Delegates, I'd use both bullets on him, then go after his family.

 Okay, that's a little sick.

-And as his opponent, uh Mayaris said last night, and we had him on TV after the debate.
+And as his opponent Mayaris said last night, and we had him on TV after the debate, I watched both debates last night.

 And Linda, did you watch both of them?